davidorme/Masters_GIS/_sources/practical_2/practical_2.md

 3. You will then need to clean the GBIF points - have a look at the `sdm` vignette mentioned above for ways to tackle cleaning the data.
 One tip - check the `basisOfRecord` field because the GBIF occurence database includes things like the location of museum specimens.
 It is _much_ harder to identify species introductions though.

-4. Select an appropriate extent for the modelling.
+4. Select an appropriate extent for the modelling and update `model_extent`.

-5. Follow the process above to create tour model
+5. Follow the process above to create your model.

 ### Does our background choice matter?